dhruvkandpal99/sat_image_property_valuation/README.md

 This project integrates traditional tabular real estate data (square footage, location, etc.) with **visual signals extracted from satellite imagery** to predict house prices.

-While standard Deep Learning (ResNet) struggled with high-dimensional noise, we successfully utilized **Explicit Feature Engineering** (Computer Vision via OpenCV) to extract interpretable metrics—such as Vegetation Index, Water Presence, and Edge Density—to quantify "Curb Appeal."
+While standard Deep Learning (ResNet) struggled with high-dimensional noise, we successfully utilized **Explicit Feature Engineering** (Computer Vision via OpenCV) to extract interpretable metrics — such as Vegetation Index, Water Presence, and Edge Density — to quantify "Curb Appeal."

 **Final Result:** The Ensemble Model achieved an **R² of ~0.89**, outperforming the tabular baseline.